Skip to content

 • Use path templates.
 Leverage {year}, {month}, and {date} in your root configuration to organize files automatically.

 • Minimize disk switching.
 Design your disk layout so most operations use the default disk.
-Pass an explicit disk name only when you need a different bucket or visibility.
+Pass an explicit disk name only when you need a different bucket.

 • Use presigned URLs for client uploads.
 Generate presigned upload URLs instead of proxying file uploads through your API.
-This offloads bandwidth to the storage provider.
+This offloads bandwidth from your Worker.

 • Keep expiry times short.
 Use the shortest practical presigned URL expiry.
 The default of 1 hour is reasonable for most use cases.

 • Handle errors gracefully.
-Always catch storage errors — a file might not exist, the disk might be misconfigured, or the network might be unreachable.
+Always catch storage errors.
+A file might not exist, the disk might be misconfigured, or the binding might be missing.

 • Separate environments.
-Use different buckets or disks for development, staging, and production to prevent accidental data overlap.
+Point your disks at different R2 buckets for development, staging, and production to prevent accidental data overlap.